-- 1.13 At the May 2008, Board of Governors Annual Meeting, and as part of the overall discussions and negotiations for the Seventh Replenishment of the Special Development Fund (SDF 7) the Bank presented a position paper on climate change at a roundtable discussion.
+1.13 At the May 2008, Board of Governors, Annual Meeting, and as part of the overall discussions and negotiations for the Seventh Replenishment of the Special Development Fund (SDF VII) the Bank presented a position paper on climate change at a roundtable discussion.
 The objective was to raise awareness and to solicit feedback from the Board of Directors and Contributors to the SDF.
 There was general agreement with the Bank's intention to target three operational themes through four strategic objectives and within a limited number of core priority sectors, in which CDB has strong experience and would expect to be a leading provider of assistance.
-Environmental Sustainability and Disaster Management was included as one of the four strategic objectives.
-The primary focus of CDB's proposed interventions was the integration of CCA considerations into sustainable development strategies with support provided for: - (a) preparing and adopting national climate change strategies and adaptation plans; - (b) mainstreaming CCA into sectoral policies, strategies and plans; - (c) building community resilience to adapt to climate change; - (d) supporting regional institutions to monitor CCA; - (e) research into climate change modeling and predictions; and - (f) supporting BMCs' access to the emerging climate change financing mechanisms.
+Environmental Sustainability and Disaster Management was included as one of the three strategic objectives.
+The primary focus of CDB's proposed interventions was integrating CCA considerations into sustainable development strategies with support provided for:

+- (a) preparing and adopting national climate change strategies and adaptation plans; - (b) mainstreaming CCA into sectoral policies, strategies and plans; - (c) building community resilience to adapt to climate change;

+- (d) supporting regional institutions to monitor CCA; - (e) research into climate change modeling and predictions; and - (f) supporting BMC's access to the emerging climate change financing mechanisms.

-1.14 To support the work programme in these areas under SDF 7, Disaster Risk Reduction (DRR), Environment and Climate Change areas were allocated "set asides" of USD30 million (mn) and USD4 mn respectively, as presented in Table 1.
+1.14 To support the work programme in these areas under the SDF VII, Disaster Risk Reduction (DRR) and Environment and Climate Change areas were allocated "set asides" of USD30 mn and USD4 mn respectively, as presented in Table 1.

-TABLE 1: SDF 7 "SET ASIDE" RESOURCES FOR DRR, ENVIRONMENT AND CLIMATE CHANGE (USD'000)
+TABLE 1:SDF VII "SET ASIDE" RESOURCES FOR DRR, ENVIRONMENT AND CLIMATE CHANGE USD'000

 Commitment

 Item Allocation December 31, 2011

-DRR 30.0 25.6
+Disaster Risk Reduction (DRR) 300 25.6

 Environment, Climate Change 4.0 3.5

 TOTAL 34.0 29.1